 Just for Teens

-You can call the SATC hotline at 524-7273 and talk with a counselor without giving your name.
-A CALL TO THE SATC HOTLINE IS ANONYMOUS, AS LONG AS YOU DO NOT TELL THE COUNSELOR YOUR NAME OR YOUR TELEPHONE NUMBER.
-The counselor can explain what will happen if the police are contacted and help you think through this decision.
-Counselors can also arrange to be with you when you talk with the police.
+You can call the SATC hotline at 524-7273 and talk with a crisis counselor without giving your name.
+A call to the SATC hotline is anonymous, as long as you don’t tell the crisis counselor your name or your telephone number.
+The crisis counselor can explain what will happen if the police are contacted and help you think through this decision.
+Crisis counselors can also arrange to be with you when you talk with the police.

 Depending on the type of assault you experienced, your age, and other factors, the police are sometimes able to take a report from you without telling your parents.
 In other situations, the police or child protective services may need to inform your parents.

-If you have been sexually assaulted and are at least 14 years old, you can go to the Kapi`olani Medical Center for Women and Children and receive acute medical care and crisis counseling for a sexual assault without parental consent.
+If you’ve been sexually assaulted and are at least 14 years old, you can go to the Kapi‘olani Medical Center for Women & Children and receive medical care, evidence collection, and crisis counseling for a sexual assault without parental consent.

-The SATC offers individual, group and family therapy, case management, and legal systems advocacy for adolescents who have been sexually assaulted.
-See the therapy overview for more information.
+The SATC offers individual, group, and family therapy, victim support services, and legal systems advocacy for adolescents who have been sexually assaulted.
+For more information, see the therapy overview.